ELTons webinars: Winner of the Innovations in Learner Resources award

 About the speaker

 Els Van Geyte is the author of Writing, which is one of the six books in the ELTon award-winning Collins Academic Skills Series.
 She has more than 20 years of language teaching experience, and has been working as EAP tutor at the University of Birmingham for over a decade.
 Els Van Geyte holds a Cambridge DELTA certificate, QTS, an MA in Modern European Studies, as well as an MA in Germanic Languages.
 She is also a senior Fellow of the HEA (Higher Education Academy).
+The Academic Skills Series by Collins is a six-book series for students who are studying, or preparing to study, at an English-speaking institution.

 The judges described the winner as “even native speakers could benefit from the kind of structured, systematic thinking taught in this entry.”